vyapp/vy/BOOK.md

 ### Word completion

-In INSERT momde it is useful to have completion of words.
+In INSERT mode it is useful to have completion of words.
 The word completion searches for all possible combinations in all the opened files.

-Write down a word that you know to appear in one of the opened files by vy, place the cursor at the end of such a word then press the Key-Command below in INSERT mode.
+Write down a word that you know to appear in one of the opened files by vy, place the cursor at the end of such a word then press the keycommand below in INSERT mode:

     <Control-q>

 If you keep pressing it other possible combinations will appear.

 ***

 ### Opening files in panes/tabs from command line